chamaeleonidae/api/docs/apis/deliveries.md

 Deliveries are used to directly trigger an Experience to one or to many users.
 On the next page-load, the linked Experience will be triggered with the given options.
 While this is generally true there are a few different conditions that must be met for the trigger to occur:

-Reason the trigger may not occur
- - The user never loads any page
- - The `from` time has not be reached
- - The `until` time has passed
- - The Experience is not live
- - `use_segmentation=true` and the Audience does not currently match
- - `once=false` and the user has seen the Experience before
- - `redirect=false` and the user never loads the matching URL
- - `skip_triggers=false` and the user never clicks/hovers on the configured Step triggers
- - `skip_url_match=false` and the user never loads the matching URL

 ## Schema :id=schema